Skip to main content

 Done this way, setup becomes an operating asset: cleaner verification, fewer onboarding delays, and smoother invoicing as you grow.
 For a step-by-step walkthrough, see Sole Trader vs. Company: A Guide for Australian Freelancers.

-The grounding pack does not provide a full ABN step-by-step workflow.
+ABN application steps should be checked against the current official workflow.
 A practical sequence is to confirm entitlement under current rules, prepare one consistent set of business details, and then submit through the official ABN application channel.
 Keep your submission record so your details stay consistent if follow-up is needed.

-The grounding pack does not set out sole-trader ABN eligibility tests, so this is case-specific.
+Sole-trader ABN eligibility is case-specific.
 Check the current entitlement rules against your facts before you apply.

 The official excerpts used here do not give a fixed ABN processing time, so plan for uncertainty.
 If you are dealing with standard GST registration as a non-resident, the ATO says extra proof of identity may increase processing time.